 I owe money to friends and family

-I am in denial about big ticket debts like students loans, credit cards or personal loans
+I am in denial about big-ticket debts like student loans, credit cards, or personal loans

 I don’t make a budget (learn how to make a budget here)

 I have a hard time tracking my spending